-Applicability of General and Technical Standards When Using a Third-Party Service Provider
+12. Applicability of General and Technical Standards When Using a Third-Party Service Provider

-.023 Question-What responsibility does a member in public practice have for complying with the general and technical standards under Rule 201, General Standards [ET section 201.01], and Rule 202, Compliance With Standards [ET section 202.01], when using an entity that the member, individually or collectively with his or her firm or with members of his or her firm, does not control (as defined by accounting principles generally accepted in the United States) or an individual not employed by the member (a third-party service provider) to assist the member in providing professional services (for example, bookkeeping, tax return preparation, consulting, or attest services, including related clerical and data entry functions) to clients?
+.023 Question-What responsibility does a member in public practice have for complying with the general and technical standards under Rule 201, General Standards [ET section 201.01], and Rule 202, Compliance With Standards [ET section 202.01], when using an entity that the member, individually or collectively with his or her firm or with members of his or her firm, does not control (as defined by generally accepted accounting principles) or an individual not employed by the member (a third-party service provider) to assist the member in providing professional services (for example, bookkeeping, tax return preparation, consulting, or attest services, including related clerical and data entry functions) to clients?